KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_open.md

 ---
-title: 'kittycad open'
+title: "kittycad open"
-excerpt: 'Shortcut to open the KittyCAD documentation or Account in your browser.'
+excerpt: "Shortcut to open the KittyCAD documentation or Account in your browser."
+layout: manual
 ---

 Shortcut to open the KittyCAD documentation or Account in your browser.